durmusayuksek/durmusayuksek/README.md

 # Durmus A. Yuksek

-I'm a sociologist and Data Science enthusiast who is interested in using machine learning algorithms to solve real-life problems
+PhD in Sociology | Data Analyst | Data Science Trainee

 ## Currently ...
-* 🔭  I’m currently following an online bootcamp provided by CLARUSWAY.
+* 🔭  I’m currently following an online bootcamp provided by CLARUSWAY
 * 🌱  I’m currently learning machine learning tools and algorithms
+* ⌘ I'm willing to use machine learning algorithms in solving real-life problems
 * 👯  I’m looking to collaborate on open source
 * :speech_balloon:  I am passionate to learn and cooperate, and I am eager to share my knowledge